aapris/linkedevents-ansible/README.md

 pip install ansible
 ```

-Then boot up vagrant, cd to this directory and run:
+Then boot up vagrant, cd to the directory where this file is located and run:

 ```
 vagrant up